-3 Things To Think About If You’re Considering Declaring Bankruptcy
+3 Things To Consider When Deciding on Declaring Bankruptcy

 Don't file for Bankruptcy until you consider these things first